 Bonnie thought again.
 “He’s scared because he thinks that I’m telling him he’s a bad person.
 But I’m not, I know he’s a good person.
 I know he works late because he feels anxious about supporting the family.”

-Power embalances in marriage can come from one spouse being domineering through aggressive behavior and, in the worst case scenario, violence and insults.
-Or, as in Bonnie’s case, it can come from the one spouse deferring and “giving up” (this becomes easier the more depressed he/she already is).
-Usually the truth has aspects of both.
+Power imbalances in marriage can come from one spouse dominating through aggressive behavior.
+In the worst case scenario this domination comes from violence and insults.
+At other times, as in Bonnie’s case, the imbalance lies more in one spouse deferring and “giving up” (this becomes easier the more depressed he or she already is).
+Usually the situation has aspects of both dynamics.

 Just as both spouses contribute to the depression of one, both must be part of finding a solution.
 Whether or not your answer to “am I depressed?” directly involves marriage problems, it is imperative that you go to joint counseling as part of the treatment.
 It may surprise you that getting individual counseling for depression leads to a higher chance of divorce.
 This is because as one spouse may make progress they other may be left behind.
 Both spouses should progress together.

 Your counseling sessions should give you the tools to find the root of depression and work through it while providing skills to face similar problems down the road.
 Remember, you and your spouse are a team!
 That is a huge strength.
 Working through depression in marriage will leave your marriage stronger, wiser, and closer.